Mayterm 2023 Reconciling the Past/Deliberating the Future: Peace and Conflict in Northern Ireland

 Students study principles & theories of conflict, dialogue, and reconciliation, especially in the context of Northern Ireland.
 Students will appreciate the challenges and rewards of analyzing conflicts from a symbolic approach, including constructed identities, borders, and memorials.
-Guest speakers and site visits are designed to showcase current deliberations about how to move beyond conflict, to develop a shared cultural heritage and identity, and to navigate Borders, especially in the wake of Brexit and ongoing tensions in particular neighborhoods, both in Northern Ireland and London, England.
+Guest speakers and site visits are designed to showcase current deliberations about how to move beyond conflict, to develop a shared cultural heritage and identity, and to navigate Borders, especially in the wake of Brexit and ongoing tensions in particular neighborhoods.
 Students will ponder how memory, history, and identities are both shaped by and continue to shape biblical, national, and personal responses to war, conflict, peace, and reconciliation.
 Students will gain exposure to both ancient and contemporary spiritual disciplines and practices, especially those of pilgrim thinking and traveling, penitence, and peacemaking.

 Coursework is taught in tandem.
 You are automatically enrolled in both courses.
 Students earn major/minor credit in COM (relationships & conflict) or general elective credit.
 Students also earn the GE Thinking Historically.
 All majors are welcome to apply, and there are no prerequisites.